HLFS Ursprung: Events

-The SLK GesmbH works on the principles of the "European Standard"and they are responsible for the certification.
-The aim of organic farming is to produce natural foods under consideration and protection of natural resources such as soil and water.These are based on European production guidelines, which are reviewed and certified by independent monitoring bodies such as the SLK (Salzburger Landwirtschaftliche Kontrolle).
+The SLK GesmbH works on the principles of the "European Standard" and they are responsible for the certification.
+The aim of organic farming is to produce natural foods under consideration and protection of natural resources such as soil and water.
+These are based on European production guidelines, which are reviewed and certified by independent monitoring bodies such as the SLK (Salzburger Landwirtschaftliche Kontrolle).

 The requirement to maintain the label does not end at the school-owned farm, the kitchen too functions according to organic guidelines.

 Notable alumni

 Martin Legner was born on 17 December 1961 in Tyrol and is the most successful wheelchair-enabled tennis player in Austria.
-He has reached the third place in the world ranking list in 2007.
+He reached the third place in the world ranking list in 2007.
 The Tyrolian has won eight double titles (six Australian Open titles and two French Open titles) with Robin Ammerlaan since 2000.